A Comprehensive Study of Code-removal Patches in Automated Program Repair: Background

 \textbf{Definition: Test-suite-adequate patch (also known as plausible patch)}.
 It is a patch that makes the program pass all the available test cases, but it might potentially be incorrect.
 This situation occurs when the test suite does not cover every relevant behaviors of the program.
 For example, a patch that simply removes the faulty instruction may make a program pass all test cases without producing a correct fix.

 \textbf{Definition: Correct patch}.
-It is a patch that makes the program pass all the available test cases introducing a fix that satisfies the requirements of the application.
-In practice, this is often approximated as the capability of generating a fix equivalent to the one produced by the developers, if available.
+It is a patch that makes the program pass all the available test cases and satisfies the requirements of the application. \minor{In particular, in this study a patch is considered correct if it is 1) identical or 2) semantically-equivalent to the human-written patch.}